Game Bird Habitat Stamp Photo Competition

 Judges will choose the winning shot and contact the winner privately.
 The public will not be informed of the winner until the Game Bird Habitat Stamp is launched for the appropriate year.

-  Entries are required by 1 November 2021
+Entries are required by 1 October 2021

 Preparation of habitat stamp & its release

 The 2023 competition is to select the best quality game bird image out of any game bird species as listed in Schedule 1 of the Wildlife Act 1953 (Mallard, paradise shelduck, NZ shoveler, black swan, pukeko, chukkar, quail, pheasant and partridge) ideally in its natural habitat and/or as a pair, with chicks.

 The winning entry for the habitat stamp will be submitted by the New Zealand Fish and Game Council to NZ Post by mid-November 2021.